vlanse/glmr/README.md

 editor: # optional section for editor integration
   cmd: "/bin/my-favourite-editor {project_path}" # pay attention to {project_path}, it will be replaced by actual project path

+show_starred: true # add if you want to include starred projects as separate group

 groups:
   - name: some group of projects